Tooth - abnormal colors

 - Too much fluoride from environmental sources (natural high water fluoride levels) or overuse of fluoride rinses, toothpaste, and fluoride supplements

-Good oral hygiene will help if the teeth are stained from a food or fluid, or if the abnormal color is the result of poor hygiene.
+Good oral hygiene will help if the teeth are stained from a food or fluid, or discolored due to poor cleaning.

-It is appropriate to consult your dentist for abnormally colored teeth.
-However, if the color seems to be related to a medical condition, your regular health care provider should also be consulted.
+Talk to your dentist about abnormal tooth color.
+However, if the color seems to be related to a medical condition, you should talk to your regular health care provider as well.

 Call your health care provider if: